clerk/javascript/packages/testing/README.md

 All Cypress related utilities are exported from `@clerk/testing/cypress`.
 Make sure that your import paths are correct!

-On your `cypress.config.ts`, you must use the `clerkSetup` function to set up Clerk for your tests.
+In your `cypress.config.ts`, you must use the `clerkSetup` function to set up Clerk for your tests.
 Keep in mind that you must pass the Cypress `config` object to the `clerkSetup` function and also return the new config object from the `setupNodeEvents` function.

 ```typescript